zendesksc/custom-resources-admin/README.md

-# Custom Resources
+# Custom Resources Admin

 An app to display the functionality of Custom Resources in Zendesk.
+It allows you to create resource types, and resources.
+The app automatically generates relationship types between custom resource types and tickets, users, and organizations.

 ## Getting started